 This situation can be even more difficult to cope with when you learn that a family member passed away due to another party’s wrongdoing or negligence.
 Processing your feelings and figuring out how your family will be able to cope with this situation can be extremely challenging.
 If you have lost a loved one due to the carelessness of a government entity, company, or person, our experienced wrongful death attorneys may be able to help you.

 Only certain individuals are eligible to file for wrongful death claims in Texas.
 The laws allow children, parents, or the spouse of the deceased individual to file a wrongful death lawsuit.
-This can be filed against any company or person responsible for the death of a loved one.
+This can be filed against any company or person responsible for the death of a loved one with the help of a wrongful death lawyer.
 It may even be brought in certain cases against the government.

 To file a wrongful death claim in Texas, you must be either: